< Previous Article Next Article >

 Click here for a list of music festivals and conferences in Japan that invite foreign artists.

-If you have sent your music and press kit to the right people in Japan, you may be surprised with an invitation to play.
+If you have sent your music and press kit (i.e. Japanese website link) to the right people in Japan, you may be surprised with an invitation to play.
 Creating a Japanese website is a good start at getting some attention in Japan.
-Click here to get a free Japanese website and add yourself to the TopMusic.jp Music Guide.
+Click here to get a free Japanese website.

 A live house has everything so the band only needs to show up with a guitar, bass and pair of drumsticks.
 This helps "indie" artists to travel light since many will use the train system to get to gigs.
 Guitars, basses, synths, pianos, etc. can sometimes be rented at the live house so it is possible to not bring any gear to Japan for your tour.

 A live tour should be coordinated with other advertising and promotion to be most effective.
 In addition to posting your tour schedule in your Japanese website, there are several music websites in Japan where you can promote your live house tour.
-Most live houses will use their website, social media, as well as flyers and posters to promote the shows that they organize themselves.
-If you are renting the live house for yourself then you will have to do this yourself or hire someone to do it.
+Most live houses will use their website, social media, as well as flyers and posters to promote their shows but most do not put much effort into further promotion.
 In most cases, if people know it is a foreign band, they will be more interested in checking you out.
 Needless to say, you should also have your music readily available for Japanese to purchase either from a traditional retail shop in Japan or a website that caters to Japanese customers and that accepts YEN in the popular payment methods in Japan.
 You can sell your CD's, streams and downloads directly from your Japanese website so all you have to do is let the audience know your website URL (use QR Codes).

 A good idea is to get a bunch of bands/artists together so you can all share the expenses (and experiences) of a live tour in Japan.
-Some record labels bring over 3 to 5 bands/artists for one tour (i.e. a showcase for the label).
+Some record labels bring over 3 to 5 bands/artists for one tour (i.e. a showcase tour).

 The best form of promotion is performing live shows in Japan.